michaelgoin/quarantini/CONTRIBUTING.md

 ### Features

-Please clearly define the use-case and expected behavior.
+Please clearly define the use case and expected behavior.
 Given the nature of this project, code examples will likely be extremely helpful.
 If a feature is considered potentially too specific to a specific person or company, reasonable aggregation of :+1: on the issue may be necessary before it moves forward.

 Similar to bugs, follow-up PR's are extremely welcome.
 You may want to confirm interest/have a discussion via issue first to avoid wasting effort.